awsdocs/amazon-api-gateway-developer-guide/doc_source/enable-cors-for-resource-using-swagger-importer-tool.md

 If you are using the [API Gateway Import API](api-gateway-import-api.md), you can set up CORS support using an OpenAPI file\.
 You must first define an `OPTIONS` method in your resource that returns the required headers\.

 **Note**
-Web browsers expect Access\-Control\-Allow\-Headers, and Access\-Control\-Allow\-Origin headers to be set up in each API method that accepts CORS requests\.
-In addition, some browsers first make an HTTP request to an `OPTIONS` method in the same resource, and then expect to receive the same headers\.
+Web browsers expect the Access\-Control\-Allow\-Origin header to be set up in each API method that accepts CORS requests\.
+In addition, some browsers first make an HTTP request to an `OPTIONS` method in the same resource, and then expect to receive the Access\-Control\-Allow\-Headers, Access\-Control\-Allow\-Methods, and Access\-Control\-Allow\-Origin headers\.

 The following example creates an `OPTIONS` method for a mock integration\.